kiranpalsingh1806/Cloud-Computing/README.md

 # One Liners for Cloud Computing - Quick Revision
-1. OS assisted virtualization (**paravirtualization**): In this technique, the guest OS is modified to be virtualization-aware (allow it to communicate through hypercalls with the hypervisor, so as to handle privileged and sensitive instructions).
+1. In _____ technique, the guest OS is modified to be virtualization-aware (allow it to communicate through hypercalls with the hypervisor, so as to handle privileged and sensitive instructions). - **OS assisted virtualization (paravirtualization)**

 2. What is most commonly used for managing the resources for every virtual system - **Hyperviser**